-It is also used by cuisines from France through to India (from Socca in France to Farinata in Italy to pudla in India), and probably beyond that as well.
+Chickpea flour is used by cuisines from France through to India (from Socca in France to Farinata in Italy, to Iranian gondi dumplings, to pudla in India, for example), an beyond that as well.
 It is a versatile cooking medium, even lending itself to batters for deep frying vegetables and other snacks.
-In India its use is ubiquitous, and Italy seems to have a wonderful understanding of its properties too.
-It was a surprise to me to find the extent of the use of chickpea flour in Italy.
-Lucullian is one of my favourite sources for the ways in which Italians use it.
+There are also cardamom flavoured biscuits, pistachio studded fudge, sev noodle snacks, delightful yoghurt curries, In India its use is ubiquitous, and Italy seems to have a wonderful understanding of its properties too.
+This nutty-flavoured flour has grabbed the attention of cuisines around the world .

-One of the things that she has posted is Farinata.
-It is made with a simple dough of chickpea flour and water, topped with tomatoes, onions and olives, and baked.
+This recipe is made with a simple dough of chickpea flour and water, topped with tomatoes, onions and olives, and then baked.
 Some people like it cooked until it is crisp.
 I like to make it a little thicker and leave the centre a little soft.
 It is delicious.

 A Pomarolo to use with the Farinata

-In a fit of inspiration, I combined the farinata concept with the pomarolo and made a wonderful chickpea flour based “pizza”.
+Topping the farinata with the pomarolo makes a wonderful chickpea flour based “pizza”.
 I hope you like it.